The Blue Heeler is a unique and special herding dog from Australia.

 Unfortunately, it can’t be prevented or treated but these canines are very intelligent and should still be able to train from hand signals.

 Blue Heelers are loyal, athletic and playful.
+They are famously intelligent and hard working too.

 Have you had any experience with a Blue Heeler?!
 Let us know below.